Kennersley Castle (1811 ship): Poyais

 The investment frenzy and subsequent debacle gave rise to a number of ballads.

 The Register of Shipping for 1824 showed Kennersley Castle, with Crouch, master, Leaseley, owner, and trade London–Virginia.

-Lloyd's List reported on 4 November 1828 that Kennersley Castle, Crouch, master, had put into Plymouth after being on shore in the Gulf of Saint Lawrence.
+Lloyd's List reported on 4 November 1828, that Kennersley Castle, Crouch, master, had put into Plymouth after being on shore in the Gulf of Saint Lawrence.
 She underwent a small repair in 1828.

-The Register of Shipping for 1830 shows her master as Crouch, changing to Grocock, her owner as Leasley, changing to Temperly, and her trade as Greenock–Quebec.
+The Register of Shipping for 1830, shows her master as Crouch, changing to Grocock, her owner as Leasley, changing to Temperly, and her trade as Greenock–Quebec.

 Abandonment

-When Kinnersley Castle ran aground on a reef near Pictou, Nova Scotia, on 17 September 1830 her crew abandoned her.
+When Kinnersley Castle ran aground on a reef near Pictou, Nova Scotia, on 17 September 1830, her crew abandoned her.
 She was later refloated and taken in to Pictou.
 At the time of her mishap, Kinnersley Castle was on a voyage from Pugwash, Nova Scotia, to Newcastle upon Tyne, Northumberland.

-Actually, she had left Pictou with a cargo of lumber when on 30 September 1830 she struck a rock near the entrance to the harbour and put back waterlogged.
+Actually, she had left Pictou with a cargo of lumber when on 30 September 1830, she struck a rock near the entrance to the harbour and put back waterlogged.
 She was judged repairable, but that the work could not be completed in time to sail before the winter ice set in.
 She was put in dock with her cargo on board.

 At Pictou, Grewcock, her master, signed over to, or put Kennersley Castle under the care of a Mr. Smith, merchant there, and sailed to England in October.
 In England, Mr. Temperley, the owner, advised his insurers that she was a total loss.
 Mr. Loarey, the underwriters agent, gave instructions to Captain Henzell, master of one of Loarey's vessels bound to Nova Scotia, to take charge of Kennersley Castle.
-Henzell and Smith on 15 June 1831 engaged a shipwright to repair her and made themselves responsible for the coasts.
+Henzell and Smith on 15 June 1831, engaged a shipwright to repair her and made themselves responsible for the costs.
 The shipwright repaired her.
-On 7 October Captain Herring, the substitute master, gave the shipwright a bottomry bond for £2330 13s for the repairs.
+On 7 October, Captain Herring, the substitute master, gave the shipwright a bottomry bond for £2330 13s for the repairs.
 She then reclaimed her cargo and completed her voyage.
 She arrived at Liverpool in 1831.
 Kennersley Castle was sold, as was her cargo, and the proceeds, net of the bond, was £541.

 The case was a dispute on the validity of the bond.
 Temperley himself declared bankruptcy.
-On 28 February 1833 the High Court of Admiralty upheld the bond and rejected a claim by the underwriters against Mr. Smith for costs.
+On 28 February 1833, the High Court of Admiralty upheld the bond and rejected a claim by the underwriters against Mr. Smith for costs.

+Fate

-FateKennersley Castle or Kinnersley Castle was driven ashore and wrecked at Mille Roches, Ontario.
-Lloyd's List reported on 22 November 1833 that Kennersley Castle was on shore at Mille Vaches, Quebec, full of water.
+Kennersley Castle or Kinnersley Castle was driven ashore and wrecked at Mille Roches, Ontario.
+Lloyd's List reported on 22 November 1833, that Kennersley Castle was on shore at Mille Vaches, Quebec, full of water.

-In May 1834 the Montreal Herald and Daily Commercial Gazette reported that Kennersley Castle, which had stranded near the New Felix, Souligny in Fall 1833, had been burnt to recover her iron.
+In May 1834, the Montreal Herald and Daily Commercial Gazette reported that Kennersley Castle, which had stranded near the New Felix, Souligny in Fall 1833, had been burnt to recover her iron.
 She had been judged not worth refloating.